4LL1NV41N/-/README.md

-# this is secret shhh
+# yay this is a bot

 ## how to use
-I ASSUME YOU HAVE SET UP YOUR BOT WITH ALL NECESSARY PERMS install pycord and dotenv:
+these instructions are only for this python code. to set up the bot, check [this link](https://guide.pycord.dev/getting-started/creating-your-first-bot) install pycord and dotenv:
 ```
 pip3 install py-cord